client9/csstool/README.md

 Use awesome CSS frameworks without the weight by cutting out unused rules.

-csscut is somewhat like [purgecss](https://www.purgecss.com) (on [GitHub](https://github.com/FullHuman/purgecss)).
+`csscut` is somewhat like [purgecss](https://www.purgecss.com) ([GitHub](https://github.com/FullHuman/purgecss)).
 It scans your HTML for elements, classes and identifiers and then cuts out any CSS rule that doesn't apply.
-The results for a small site using bootstrap can be dramatic:
+The results for a small site using a framework like [bootstrap](https://getbootstrap.com) can be dramatic:

 |                | Bootstrap | csscut |
 |----------------|-----------|--------|